|Pilot Captain Wyatte P. Exum (survived) Galax,VA

 Force Landed May 28, 1942

-On May 28, 1942 took off from 7-Mile Drome near Port Moresby at 7:50am to intercept A6M2 Zeros over Port Moresby.
-Climbing to 20,000' Exum dove down on a Zero, but his all his guns jammed, aside from the 30 caliber machine guns in the wings.
+On May 28, 1942 at 7:50am took off from 7-Mile Drome near Port Moresby piloted by Captain Wyatte P. Exum on a scramble mission to intercept A6M2 Zeros over Port Moresby.
+Climbing to 20,000' Exum dove down on a Zero, but his his guns jammed with only his wing .30 caliber machine guns firing.
 While firing, he attempted to clear the other guns but was fired on from the rear and hit.
-Damaged, oil began to leak coating the canopy and the propeller was disabled.
+Damaged, oil began to leak coating his canopy and the propeller was disabled.
 Diving, he headed for 30 Mile Drome with a Zero on his tail and bailed out at 500' while the Zero circled him as he descended in his parachute.
-Exum landed safely near his crashed Airacobra.
+Exum landed unhurt near where his Airacobra crashed.
+Officially, this aircraft was written off on October 31, 1944.

 Fate of the Pilot